Construction loans

 Are you uncertain about how to finance your upcoming project?
 We can put you in touch with a select group of lenders who specialize in construction loans and can help you find the best financing options for your needs or you can use your own lender and shop around.

-The first step is to get prequalified.
-This involves submitting some basic financial information to either one of our preferred lending experts or your own, who will then give you an idea of how much you may be able to borrow.
-A lending expert can help you navigate the complex world of construction loans and make sure you understand all of your options.
-They will also work with you to ensure that your loan fits within your budget and financial goals.
-Once you have a prequalification letter in hand, you can start looking at home plans and selecting the features and finishes you want in your new home.
+This involves submitting some basic financial information to one of our preferred lending experts or your own lender, who will then provide an estimate of how much you may be able to borrow.
+A lending expert can help you navigate the complex world of construction loans, ensuring that you understand all of your options and that your loan fits within your budget and financial goals.
+With a prequalification letter in hand, you can begin exploring home plans and selecting the features and finishes you want in your new home.

 Explore the 5 Phases of the Construction Process